- From Ridge to Reef

 - Contact Us

-Join us on a whale watching trip from San Francisco or Half Moon Bay.
-Full- and half-day boat tours are available almost every weekend.
-Opportunities to see blue, humpback, and gray whales, dolphins and porpoises, seals and sea lions, rare seabirds, great white sharks, leatherback sea turtles, and other marine life up close.
+Join Oceanic Society on a whale watching trip from San Francisco or Half Moon Bay.
+Full- and half-day boat tours are available almost every weekend, with opportunities to see blue, humpback, and gray whales, dolphins and porpoises, seals and sea lions, rare seabirds, great white sharks, leatherback sea turtles, and other marine life up close.
 California has some of the best marine wildlife viewing in the world!

 Gray Whale Migration Season: December through May